Data Augmentation Approaches in Natural Language Processing: A Survey: Data Augmentation Methods in NLP

 This method means randomly replacing words or sentences with other strings.
 Different from the above paraphrasing methods, this method usually avoids using strings that are semantically similar to the original data.

 Some works implement substitution through existing outer resources.
 Coulombe et al.~\cite{Coulombe2018TextDA[12]} and Regina et al.~\cite{Regina[40]} introduce a list of the most common misspellings in English to generate augmented texts containing common misspellings.\footnote{A list of common spelling errors in English can be obtained from the online resources of Oxford Dictionaries: \url{https://en.oxforddictionaries.com/spelling/common-misspellings}} For example, ``across'' is easily misspelled as ``accross''.
 Xie et al.~\cite{Xie2017DataNA[16]} borrow from the idea of ``word-dropout'' and improve generalization by reducing the information in the sentence.
 This work uses ``\_'' as a placeholder to replace random words, indicating that the information at that position is empty.
-Peng et al. ~\cite{Peng2020DictionarybasedDA[53]} use pseudo-IND parallel corpus embeddings to create dictionaries and generate augmented data.

 Some works use task-related resources or generate random strings for substitution.
 Xie et al.~\cite{xie2019unsupervised[9]} and Xie et al.~\cite{Xie2017DataNA[16]} replace the original words with other words in the vocabulary, and they use the TF-IDF value and the unigram frequency to choose words from the vocabulary, respectively.
 Lowell et al.~\cite{Lowell2020UnsupervisedDA[61]} and Daval et al.~\cite{daval-frerot-weis-2020-wmd[33]} also explore this method as one of unsupervised data augmentation methods.
 Wang et al.~\cite{wang-etal-2018-switchout[170]} propose a method that randomly replaces words in the input and target sentences with other words in the vocabulary.
 In NER, Dai et al.~\cite{Dai2020AnAO[78]} replace the original token with a random token in the training set with the same label.
 Qin et al.~\cite{Qin2020CoSDAMLMC[103]} propose a multi-lingual code-switching method that replaces original words in the source language with words of other languages.
 In the task of task-oriented dialogue, random substitution is a useful way to generate augmented data.
 Peng et al.~\cite{Peng2020DataAF[37]} augment input dialogue acts by replacing slot values to obtain more combinations in spoken language understanding.
 In slot filling, Louvan et al.~\cite{louvan-magnini-2020-simple[43]} do slot substitution according to the slot label.
 Song et al.~\cite{Song2021DataAF[52]} augment the training data for dialogue state tracking by copying user utterances and replace the corresponding real slot values with generated random strings.